 - 1-unit Sunday Courses (Attendence at all 1-unit Sunday course sessions is MANDATORY)

 The required MBA core courses below do not count toward the maximum for 1-unit electives.
-For 1-unit core classes with 3 or fewer sessions, attendence at all class sessions is required.
+For 1-unit core classes with 3 or fewer sessions, attendance at all class sessions is required.
 For 1-unit core classes with 4-5 sessions, students are permitted to miss one class and still pass the class, but an absence will impact the student’s participation grade.

 - EW200C – Leadership Communications